telerik/controlpanel-docs/simplified-interface-guide.md

 The Subscriptions view shows you the license key status and remind you about licenses that need renewal.

-Starting with the Q1 2025 release, all Telerik and Kendo UI components will require activation using a license key (trial or commercial).
+Starting with the Q1 2025 release, all Telerik and Kendo UI components will require activation with a license key (trial or commercial).

 ![Subscriptions View Telerik Control Panel](images/subscriptions-license-key-valid.png)

 ### Licensing Requirements
 **Who needs a license key?**

-Both perpetual and subscription customers must add a license key file to their applications.
+Both perpetual and subscription customers have to add a license key file to their applications.

 **How does it work?**

-The stored license key acts as a snapshot of your licenses, making it available to all Telerik and Kendo UI applications on your local machine.
+The stored license key acts as a snapshot of your licenses.
+A single license key file is required to authorize the access to all the Telerik and Kendo UI products.
 You need a single license key file, which authorizes your access to all the Telerik and Kendo UI products included in the DevCraft bundle.

-**Impact of Missing or Expired License Key**
+**Missing or Expired License Key**

 If a valid license key is not found, you may experience:

 * Limited functionality, such as watermarks.
 * Build or runtime errors.
-* Unlicensed product messages.
+* Messages for unlicensed product.

 **When Do You Need a New License Key?**

-You must obtain a new license key when you:
+You have to obtain a new license key when you:

 * Purchase or renew a new Telerik license.
 * Start a new trial.

 **Where is the license key stored?**

-The license key file is saved on your Windows machine at: %APPDATA%/Telerik/telerik-license.key
+The license key file is sastored on your Windows machine in: %APPDATA%/Telerik/telerik-license.key

 ### Managing Your License Key
-The Telerik Control Panel automatically downloads and manages your license key.
-You can use it to check the validity and expiration date of your licenses.
+The Progress Control Panel automatically downloads your license key.
+You can use it to check the validity and the expiration date of your licenses.

 **License Key Statuses**